-The 2020s will spotlight French-American sports ties and influences as the sports world turns to France ahead of Rugby World Cup 2023 and the Paris 2024 Olympics before crossing to North America for the FIFA World Cup 2026 and Los Angeles Games 2028.
+The 2020s will spotlight French-American sports ties and influences as the sports world turns to France ahead of Rugby World Cup 2023 and the Paris 2024 Games before crossing to North America for the FIFA World Cup 2026 and Los Angeles Games 2028.

 Writers, artists, jazz musicians, dancers, fashion icons, and rock stars have long fostered people-to-people cultural exchanges, but today it’s athletes, coaches, and others in and around the sports world who bridge divides and help better inform French and American citizens about each other.